 What do I do with my old garbage can?

 Repurpose your old garbage can.
-Keep and use it for storage of other household materials and recyclables.
+Keep and use it for storage of other household materials and recyclables, or for easy collection of grass clippings to transport to the Residential Yard Waste sites.
 If it is no longer usable, and made of aluminum, take it to Diamond Steel or Swift Current Steel to get recycled.
-If it is no longer usable, and is made of #2 plastic (check the bottom), take it to the Swift Current Recycle Depot to get recycled.
+If it is no longer usable, and is made of #2 plastic (check the bottom), take it to the Swift Current Recycle Depot to be recycled.

 What do I do with my extra bags of yard waste?